• Skip to primary navigation

 Mt.
 Wakakusa

-If you’re wanting to see an outdoor panoramic view of Nara, Mt.
+If you want to see an outdoor panoramic view of Nara, Mt.
 Wakakusa is your answer.
 Mt.
 Wakakusa is located in Nara Park between Todaiji and Kasuga Shrine.
 Those who wish to hike up Mt.
 Wakakusa are able to all year (minus winter) which is only approximately 45 minutes one-way.
 Although, if you’d rather not hike it all you can reach a good viewing point from the plateau in approximately 15-20 minutes.

 Location: 543 Shibatsujicho, Nara, 630-8211, Japan // MAP